sohanlaxmicoin/go/services/orbit/internal/docs/reference/admin.md

 ## Configuring

-Horizon is configured using command line flags or environment variables.
+Orbit is configured using command line flags or environment variables.
 To see the list of command line flags that are available (and their default values) for your version of orbit, run:

 `orbit --help`